VEA ESTA PÁGINA EN ESPAÑOL

 How much money has been recovered?

-As of June 30, 2025, the receivership estate has a balance of approximately $19.3 million, and the MJ Capital Wells Fargo settlement fund has a balance of approximately $21 million.
-These amounts will change based on initial distribution checks that are issued and deposited, expenses and fees paid, and additional amounts recovered.
+As of December 31, 2025, the receivership estate has a balance of approximately $9 million, and the MJ Capital Wells Fargo settlement fund has a balance of approximately $21.2 million.
+These amounts will change as investors continue to deposit initial distribution checks from the receivership estate, expenses and fees are paid, and additional amounts are recovered.

 What is the status of the Receivership estate’s claims process and distribution plan?

-Please review the Distribution Order and Plan carefully.
-The Plan addresses the distribution of approximately $12.5 million to claimants with allowed claims on a pro rata basis using the Rising Tide methodology.
+The Plan and Supplemental Plan provided for initial payments for allowed claims on a pro rata basis using the Rising Tide methodology.
 Holders of allowed claims can look up the proposed initial distribution for their claim in Exhibit A by using their claim number.
-If you are a holder of an allowed claim and received no pre-Receivership disbursement, the initial distribution payment will provide a 21.397% recovery of your investment amount.
-If you are a holder of an allowed claim and received disbursements of between 0.2% and 21.33% of your investment pre-Receivership, the initial distribution payment will bring you up to the same 21.397% level of recovery.
-For example, if you invested $2,000 and received $200 in pre-Receivership disbursement, the $200 you received provided a 10% recovery of your investment, and the initial distribution payment of $227.94 will bring you up to the 21.397% recovery level.
-The Plan further provides that there are 3,683 holders of allowed claims who received pre-Receivership disbursements of 21.397% or more of their investments, and will not receive a payment under the Plan.
+If you are a holder of an allowed claim and received no pre-Receivership disbursement, the initial distribution payment provided a 21.397% recovery of your investment amount.
+If you are a holder of an allowed claim and received disbursements of between 0.2% and 21.33% of your investment pre-Receivership, the initial distribution payment brought you up to the same 21.397% level of recovery.
+For example, if you invested $2,000 and received $200 in pre-Receivership disbursement, the $200 you received provided a 10% recovery of your investment, and the initial distribution payment of $227.94 brought you up to the 21.397% recovery level.
+There are over 3,683 holders of allowed claims who received pre-Receivership disbursements of 21.397% or more of their investments who did not receive a payment under the Plan or Supplemental Plan.
 The Receiver anticipates that many of the holders of allowed claims (but not all), including the claimants who received 21.397% or more of their investments, will receive a future distribution from the MJ Capital Wells Fargo settlement fund which is discussed below.
-There are also 56 disputed claims that are addressed in the Plan.

 Please note that the foregoing addresses the Receivership estate funds and claims filed with the Receiver only.
-The Wells Fargo settlement fund and additional claims filed are discussed next.
+The MJ Capital Wells Fargo settlement fund and additional claims filed are discussed next.

 What is the status of the MJ Capital Wells Fargo settlement fund’s claims process and distributions?

 The Receiver serves as the Settlement Administrator for the MJ Capital Wells Fargo settlement fund.
-The settlement fund has approximately $21 million as of June 30, 2025.
+The settlement fund has approximately $21.2 million as of December 31, 2025.
 These funds are in addition to the funds in the receivership estate.
-Investors who did not file a proof of claim with the Receiver by the July 19, 2022 claims bar date were permitted to submit a claim to the Settlement Administrator by June 9, 2023 to request to participate in the Wells Fargo settlement.
-Investors who previously submitted a proof of claim to the Receiver by the July 19, 2022 deadline did not need to submit an additional claim to request to participate in the Wells Fargo settlement.
+Investors who did not file a proof of claim with the Receiver by the July 19, 2022 claims bar date were permitted to submit a claim to the Settlement Administrator by June 9, 2023 to request to participate in the MJ Capital Wells Fargo settlement.
+Investors who previously submitted a proof of claim to the Receiver by the July 19, 2022 deadline did not need to submit an additional claim to request to participate in the MJ Capital Wells Fargo settlement.
 A copy of the agreement, which includes the claims review and distribution procedures, can be viewed at www.mjcapitalclasssettlement.com under the Case Documents section.

 What is the status of Johanna Garcia’s criminal case?

-On December 3, 2024, Johanna Garcia was sentenced to 240 months imprisonment in Case No. 23-20350 by U.S. District Court Judge Jose E. Martinez.
+Johanna Garcia was sentenced to 240 months imprisonment in October 2024 in Case No. 23-20350 by U.S. District Court Judge Jose E. Martinez.
 The United States of America filed an Indictment against Johanna Garcia with 29 counts for Conspiracy to Commit Wire Fraud, Mail Fraud, Wire Fraud, Money Laundering, and for Forfeiture.
 Johanna Garcia pled guilty to Count 1.
 On March 5, 2025, the government filed a Restitution Stipulation in which the parties agreed that Garcia should be held liable for $65,802,500.
+Johanna Garcia appealed the 240-month sentence.
+On March 17, 2026, the United States District Court for the Eleventh Circuit issued its decision affirming the District Court’s 240-month sentence.
+You can review the decision on the Court Documents page.

 Will the brokers be investigated?